Hard to read:

 Readability: Code is for Humans

-You’ll spend much more time reading code to find mistakes than you will writing it.
-Make it easy on yourself by using variable names that clearly describe what the number represents.
+You’ll spend more time reading code than writing it.
+Use variable names that describe what they represent.

 r = 10